ModelTC/LightX2V-BLOG/_articles/Offload.md

 ## CPU-GPU Offload and Lazy Load

 Offload is not only about granularity.
-It also depends on where weights come from and how they are moved to the GPU.
+It also depends on where weights come from and how they are moved to GPU.
 LightX2V's default path is CPU ↔ GPU.
 When `lazy_load=true`, Disk / NVMe is added as an additional weight source.

 ### CPU ↔ GPU Offload